 ESAILING WORLD CHAMPIONSHIP

-The 2022 eSailing World Championship has kicked off with players from around the world battling it out in the season opener in the Bay of Cadiz, Spain.
+The 2023 eSailing World Championship will kick off with players from around the world battling it out in the season opener in Cabo Verde.

-Thousands of eSailors competed to get a head start in this prestigious event, which will see weekly regattas on the world’s most popular boats, as well as a number of new high profile events being launched this year, following last year’s successful eSailGP and World Sailing regattas.
+Thousands of eSailors will compete to get a head start in this prestigious event, which will see weekly regattas on the world’s most popular boats, as well as a number of new high profile events being launched this year, following last year’s successful eSailGP and World Sailing regattas.
 New competitions can also be expected with new partnerships like with The Ocean Race for the Stopover E-Cups!
 More are planned later in the season.